kristenvonbecker/explorer_ai/README.md

 ### Deployment

-Explorer AI was deployed as a [simple web app](https://explorer-ai.chat) running on a network of Docker containers hosted on a Google Cloud E2 (Ubuntu 18.04) instance.
-The application network consists of four servers:
+Explorer AI is currently deployed as a [simple web app](https://explorer-ai.chat) running in a network of Docker containers hosted on a Google Cloud E2 (Ubuntu 18.04) instance.
+The application network consists of four processes:

 - The backend server (referred to often as `rasa_server` in the code and configurations), which performs language understanding and prediction tasks.
 The related code is found at `app/backend`.
-- The action server, which defines all custom actions Explorer AI must perform during the conversation.
-The related code, as well as the chatbot's knowledgebase, is located at `app/actions`.
+- The action server, which defines and performs all custom actions Explorer AI must perform during the conversation.
+The related code, as well as a copy of the chatbot's knowledgebase, is located at `app/actions`.
-- The web server, which is configured using [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/) and secured with SSL certificates obtained via [Let's Encrypt](https://letsencrypt.org/).
-The related code and configs, as well as `index.html` can be found in `app/web`.
+- The [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/web-server/) web server, which is configured to serve static content from `app/web/html/index.html` as well as proxy all communication between the client and backend service via a [socket.io](https://socket.io/docs/v4/) channel.
+Along with this proxy gateway, the server's security is backed by full TLS support.
+SSL certificates were obtained through [Let's Encrypt](https://letsencrypt.org/), an open-source certificate authority.
+Code and configs for the web server, as well as static content, can be found in `app/web`.
 - A process for automating the renewal of SSL certificates using [Certbot](https://certbot.eff.org/).
 The configurations for this process can be found in `app/docker-compose.yml` (along with the rest of the network's Docker configuration).

-The application's client-server communication (between the web and backend servers) is enabled through the [socket.io](https://socket.io/docs/v4/) API which sits behind a reverse-proxy configured with Nginx.
+### Future work

+- Install the [Rasa X](https://rasa.com/docs/rasa-enterprise/) toolkit which will enable Explorer AI to learn from past conversations with users.
+- Train Explorer AI on a broader collection of user intents, including general questions about the Exploratorium, as well as questions related to the museum's many creators and artists.
+- Improve Explorer AI's dialog management through the incorporation of "stories" and expanded interactive training.
+- Integrate graphics and buttons (aka quick replies) into Explorer AI's enabled responses.
+- Add support for mobile devices to Explorer AI's application interface.